Huitsi/ParallelOverhead/README.txt

 Building Parallel Overhead is tested on Debian Buster.
 The required packages are build-essential and libsdl2-dev.
-With those installed Parallel Overhead can be simply built with 'make parallel_overhead'.
+With those installed Parallel Overhead can be simply built with 'make install'.
+The default installation location is just a local 'local'-directory, so no root privileges are required.
+I you wish to properly install Parallel overhead into your system, run (for example) 'make install prefix=/usr/local'.